dominicprior/LLM-notes/OTHER_STUFF.md

 + Automatic circuit discovery

-+ With patching in general, you have to choose your input distribution carefully
++ With patching in general, you have to choose your input distribution carefully.

++ Attention heads (?) can refer to other info by value or by pointer.
+They showed that, in their IOI example, the second John was being referred to by (relative) pointer.